 Outreach and Education

-This community outreach series I started in collaboration with Ben Goulet-Scott focuses on providing educational content on plant biology for the general public.
-We use small bite-size videos and photos through social media to help bring plants into the foreground.
-Follow us on Instagram to see more, Let's Botanize!
+This community outreach series I started in collaboration with Ben Goulet-Scott focuses on democratizing the study of plant biology.
+We provide educational content in areas of plant biology, ecology, and evolution for everyone and anyone to consume.
+We use thoughtfully produced videos and photos with educational captions through social media to help bring plants into the foreground.
+Follow us on Instagram, LabXchange, or YouTube to see more, Let's Botanize!

 OEB Diversity, Inclusion, and Belonging Committee

-As a member of the Diversity, Inclusion, and Belonging committee for the Department of Organismic and Evolutionary Biology, I help develop and lead programs which will create meaningful change in the department.
-Most recently, we established a specific 'Diversity in STEM' course-requirement for the completion of a PhD in the OEB department.
+As a member of the Diversity, Inclusion, and Belonging committee for the Department of Organismic and Evolutionary Biology, I work collaboratively with a great group of people to develop programs and initiatives which will help create meaningful change, leading to a more inclusive department and field.

 Harvard Native Plants Initiative